-Before proceeding with the start-up and operational tests of SP-32-NG/PG-FD pilot check the following:
+Before proceeding with the start-up and operational tests of SP-32-NG/PG-ND pilot check the following:

-- 8.1 Gas and air installations are correctly mounted, tight and functionally checked, including: valves, flaps, strainers, fittings and joints (flanged and screwed), control and interlock devices. - 8.2 Gas and air connections to the pilot are made in accordance with the above instructions and the assembly drawing. - 8.3 Electrical components and circuits are properly connected, grounded and tested. - 8.4 Power supply to the electrical circuit of the ignition device and spark or arc release should be allowed only after assembly of the device, and when installed in the operating position on the burner or outside the burner only to validate the operation strictly according to the device instructions e.g. on special test stand.
+- 8.1 Gas installation is correctly connected, tight and functionally checked, including: valves, flaps, strainers, fittings and joints (flanged and screwed) as well as control and interlock devices. - 8.2 Gas connection to the pilot is made in accordance with the above instructions and the assembly drawing. - 8.3 Electrical components and circuits are properly connected, grounded and tested. - 8.4 Power supply to the electrical circuit of the ignition device and spark or arc release should be allowed only after assembly of the device, in the operating position on the burner or outside the burner only to validate the operation strictly according to the device instructions e.g. on special test stand.